input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 **May be relevant**

 - **ID-01.
 Unvalidated Datum on Creation and Update**: UTxO datum is not checked on creation and update transactions.
 May require understanding if all datum fields actually need validation.<br><ins>Detectable pattern</ins>: outputs to script addresses without datum validation or with only partial datum validation [PARTIAL-UNVALIDATED-DATUM]

+## Private Audit #03

+### Findings

+**Relevant**

+- **ID-004.
+Missing checks in operation**: Multiple missing validations during creation operation: outputs can be created without required validation, identifier fields in datum not validated against token names, token destination not validated, datum fields trusted blindly.<br><ins>Detectable pattern</ins>: output creation with incomplete validation (multiple missing checks for address, datum fields, and token consistency) [MISSING-ADDRESS-VALIDATION] [PARTIAL-UNVALIDATED-DATUM]
+- **ID-201.
+Prevent inclusion of reference scripts**: UTxOs can carry large reference scripts, inflating future transaction fees.<br><ins>Detectable pattern</ins>: output validation logic that ignores reference script field entirely [UNVALIDATED-REFERENCE-SCRIPT]
+- **ID-202.
+Continuing output datum and reference scripts can change**: Validation checks output address and value don't change but doesn't validate datum and reference script fields remain unchanged.<br><ins>Detectable pattern</ins>: output validation without datum and reference script field checks [UNVALIDATED-DATUM] [UNVALIDATED-REFERENCE-SCRIPT]
+- **ID-204.
+Missing checks on minting and updating operations**: Creation operation validates some datum fields but doesn't check list fields for duplicates or validate some fields have reasonable values.
+Update operation also missing these checks.<br><ins>Detectable pattern</ins>: lists without uniqueness validation and datum fields without bounds validation [LIST-UNIQUENESS] [PARTIAL-UNVALIDATED-DATUM]
+- **ID-206.
+Arbitrary tokens can be added to values**: Validators check inclusion instead of equality, allowing token dust and UTxO bloat which might increase transaction size and fees.<br><ins>Detectable pattern</ins>: subset value validation instead of equality check [TRASH-TOKENS]

+**May be relevant**

+- **ID-001.
+Protocol tokens can be stolen**: Validator validates input contains required token but doesn't validate token is included in continuing output, allowing token to be leaked.<br><ins>Detectable pattern</ins>: singleton token validated in input but not in continuing output (warning)
+- **ID-003.
+Consistency of certain fields not validated in operation**: Critical datum fields are not checked for consistency, allowing silent corruption of state.<br><ins>Detectable pattern</ins>: datum field read but not checked [PARTIAL-UNVALIDATED-DATUM]
+- **ID-105.
+Missing validation in multiple operations**: Multiple fields not validated in continuing outputs, address filtering uses complete address instead of payment credential, value comparisons use >= instead of exact equality.<br><ins>Detectable pattern</ins>: output creation with incomplete datum field validation [PARTIAL-UNVALIDATED-DATUM]
+- **ID-302.
+Optimize expected datum verification**: Datum equality checks cast output data to specific type then compare, could be optimized by casting expected datum to Data and comparing directly.<br><ins>Detectable pattern</ins>: datum equality checks using upcast instead of downcast.
+Check if there is similar mechanism in Plinth.
+- **ID-203.
+Multiple tokens can be paid to the same UTxO**: Minting allows multiple tokens in one UTxO, breaking assumptions for subsequent operations.<br><ins>Detectable pattern</ins>: token quantity not validated when minting [INCOMPLETE-TOKEN-VALIDATION]

 ## Private Audit #04